What Are the Hardest AP Classes and Tests?

 While a helpful indicator, a test's pass rate does not fully reflect the difficulty of an AP class.
-For example, according to the College Board, the May 2020 pass rates were 83.6% for AP Japanese Language and just 53.4% for AP Environmental Science.
-That said, only 2,581 students took the former, whereas 162,469 students took the latter exam.
+For example, the pass rate for AP Japanese Language was 75.5% in May 2022.

 Frequently Asked Questions About the Hardest AP Classes

 AP Psychology is a challenging, college-level course that introduces you to foundational psychology concepts.
 Based on the most recent AP score data from the College Board, 58.3% of students who take the AP Psychology exam earn a passing score, while 17% earn a perfect score.

 Many of the concepts, research methods, and content will be unfamiliar to students, which can make AP Psychology difficult.